 Every public power system is different due to its community's population, geography, climate, natural resources, economy, and local government structure.
 However, all public power systems have in common their purpose: to provide adequate, reliable, not-for-profit electricity at a reasonable price with proper protection of the environment.

-City Utilities will celebrate the importance of public power during Public Power Week, October 2 – 6, 2017.
+City Utilities will celebrate the importance of public power during Public Power Week, first week of October.
 Please check back periodically for more information on this event.